Kelvin-Rotich824/dsc-phase-1-project-v2-4/README.md

 * To show how profitable the movie industry is based on the data.
 * To get some of the factors that lead to success in the movie industry based on the data.
-* To look for the correlation of some of these factors that lead to success.
+* To look for the strong relationships between some of these factors.

 ## Data Understanding.